synthicyde/ikes-nest/README.md

 ## What's planned for the future
 I am working on adding greater customizability and some Javascript functionality to automate platform tasks.

+## Version notes
+### 0.2.1
+First release version for beta testing.
+Main features of this release are very limited.
+Features are:
+- Quick link to the care site through the iCIMS logo
+- Six quick links to common pages on the care site
+    - Adding and Editing Fields
+    - Common Definitions of User Licenses
+    - Auto-sourcing
+    - Configuring Office 365
+    - IP and Domains to Allow
+    - Searching & Reporiting Curriculum
+- Three additional links for TSE resources
+    - Job Feed
+    - Standard iForms
+    - VS Widget Types

+Problems with this release:
+- The options page effectively does nothing at this time.